theonize/Currier/Gloss/Job/Job 19.md

        We are Bildad, Zophar, and Eliphaz.
        We say we want to be righteous but (I suspect) would not accept the trials that Job endured.

+25) This verse gives an indication of the period in which it took place- "leaded tablets" were a means of filling the inscription on a clay tablet with metal to give it some kind of permanence.
+    The iron stylus was a tool that needed, oddly enough, iron-age technology to forge.
+    In light of this Job did not pre-date Abraham and did not post-date the judgees-period.

 25-27) Job believes in a resurrection- before the Bible, before Christianity, before Judaism.
        God will "stand on the dust"; BDB likens this the storm of dust after a seige.
 It is representative of the filth of malice and destruction.
        ...**after** my skin has been destroyed, I will see God **in the flesh**.